Error Analysis of Triangular Optimal Transport Maps for Filtering: Error analysis for OTF

 \begin{remark} In regard of~\Cref{prop: Poincare filtering}, we underline that while result (i) follows under achievable conditions, result (ii) relies on the strong assumption of the invertibility of the likelihood kernel $h$.
-This is not satisfied in several applications, including the ones in which there is only access to partial observations $Y_t$ of the hidden state process $U_t$. \end{remark}
+This is not satisfied in several applications, most notably when the observations $Y_t$ provide partial information about $U_t$. \end{remark}